potlee/collabrify-js-sdk/collabrify_dev_readme.txt

 body => CollabrifyResponse
 use httpHeader and httpBody otherwise

-ios protopyting:
-$web.loadRequest(NSURLRequest.alloc.initWithURL(NSURL.URLWithString('http://0.0.0.0:8000/index.html')))
-c = $web.valueForKeyPath "documentView.webView.mainFrame.javaScriptContext"
-cb = c['new_collabrify_client'].callWithArguments [{application_id:'4891981239025664', user_id: 'collabrify.tester@gmail.com'}]
-cb.invokeMethod 'createSession', withArguments: [{name: 'asdasdpizza_demo',password: 'password',tags: ['tag899']}]

-The compiler is not your friend (because it doesnt exist).
+The compiler is not your friend (because it doesnt exist, dont try to write java code in js).
 If you do not follow documentation, unexpected behavior will occur, this is normal.

-Files:
+Important Files:

 bundle.js: Final Deploy script main.js: script that makes plublic CollabrifyClient.
 This is compiled by browserify to produce bundle.js